ahazem/ruby-conf-18-notes/day-1/designing-an-engineering-team-making-room-for-everyone.md

 Obviously it is not feasible that someone would have all of them.

-You have no real way to evaluate everybody.
+Continues talking about how to match up the skills between a company and a candidate.

+Gets into a different but related topic.

-Two industries ahead of software engineering in how secure and good they’re doing there jobs:
+> "There are two industries that are well ahead of software engineering and we can learn from their mistakes."

-Aviation and Medicine
+Aviation and Medicine.

+Talks about fatalities in aviation, and how it dropped significantly in the last 100 years between the time commerical flights were introduced and now.

+How so?
+He explains, they just need to figure out:

-What do you need to do to keep a plane up in the air?
+> "What are the things required to keep a plane up in the air?"

+Gets into medicine.

-Gets into medicine, talks about various things how things go in an operating room
+talks about various things how things go in an operating room

 ![Let's rewrite this patient in React](https://pbs.twimg.com/media/Dr6FBRLU0AAwHEW.jpg "Funny slide!")

+#### Slides & Video

 Slides can be found [here](https://docs.google.com/presentation/d/1yBKxCdbJy5ZD565cM4f_Zt5UyD2iFMB1XUH9keRpT68/edit).
 Video can be found [here](https://confreaks.tv/videos/rubyconf2018-designing-an-engineering-team-making-room-for-everyone).